 7.1 How can I buy a ticket for the event WtSS?

-7.2 How is it possible the WtSS event was sold out almost immediately?
+7.2 How is it possible the WtSS event was sold out almost immediately in 2016?

 7.3 Where is the location of the WtSS event and why is it kept a secret?

 The event permit is public, so the location is not a secret.
-However, we didn’t bring out the location, to protect the beautiful nature, its daily community and its environment and to not generate unnecessary fuss in the area.
-There will be no door tickets and tickets can’t be gifted or exchanged at the door.
+We share it on our facebook eventpage as well.
+However, to protect the beautiful nature, its daily community and its environment and to not generate unnecessary fuss in the area we will not shout it out :-).
+There will be no tickets at the door and tickets can’t be gifted or exchanged at the door.
 Tickets are personal.